-e-Communication Senior Capstone I & II-Interactive Media
+e-Communication Senior Capstone I & II- Interactive Media CP 720 AP/BP Grade Level: 12 Two Semesters - 2.0 credits 21

 This course is a culmination of the 4-year academy plan of study and involves a student Professional Learning Experience.
 The course synthesizes a student's academy learning and helps students further define their post-secondary plans.
 Guided Enrollment Note: This course is offered only at Olathe Northwest High School as part of the e-Communication Academy.
 Open to e-Communication Academy students who are meeting academy expectations.